Birdwatching: Environmental education

 Because of their accessibility and ubiquity, birds are a useful tool for environmental education and awareness of environmental issues.
 Birdwatching can increase respect for nature and awareness of the fragility of ecosystems.

 Competition

 Birding as a competitive event is organized in some parts of the world.
 Such competitions encourage individuals or teams to accumulate large numbers of species within a specified time or area with special rules.
 Some birdwatchers will also compete by attempting to increase their life list, national list, state list, provincial list, county list, or year list.
-Such events have been criticised, especially those claimed to aid conservation when they may actually mask serious environmental issues, or where competitive birding involves large amounts of driving.
 The American Birding Association was originally started as a club for "listers", but it now serves a much broader audience.
 Still, the ABA continues to publish an official annual report of North American list standings.